Witiko/jBus/README.md

 Replace `jBus.js` with a pathname to the jBus build you wish to use.

+## Unit testing ##

+By loading the `src/test.html` file in your browser, you can run a suite of tests against the `src/jBus.js` and `src/framework.js` files.
+You can use this to check, whether:

+  * jBus is compatible with a given browser.
+  * Your modified version of jBus works as intended.

 ## FAQ ##

   1. _Isn't this essentially what [custom events][CustomEvent] are for?_